EU antitrust czar nears end of term with dragons to slay

 He can ban mergers that inhibit competition, stop governments handing out cash to industry, make firms repay illegal state aid, and impose huge fines on price-fixing cartels and corporations that abuse their market dominance.

-The crisis has enhanced his power by thrusting him into the center of the reshaping of the European financial sector as the ultimate arbiter of state rescues of ailing banks.
+The crisis has enhanced his power by thrusting him into the centre of the reshaping of the European financial sector as the ultimate arbiter of state rescues of ailing banks.

 “The proudest boast of all for EU competition policy is that it has graduated to being seen as the strongest antitrust enforcer around the world,” said Alec Burnside, a Brussels-based competition lawyer.